vectra-ai-research/derf/docs/Deployment/derf-deployment.md

     - ==One AWS Account==:
         - This is your targeted AWS Account where attacks will run.
     - ==TWO GCP Projects==:
-        - One: A Google Cloud Project which will house the DeRF `aws-proxy-app` , a CI/CD pipeline enabling updates to the `aws-proxy-app` and a collection of cloud workflows needed for attack technique execution.
+        - Deployment Project: A Google Cloud Project which will house the DeRF `aws-proxy-app` , a CI/CD pipeline enabling updates to the `aws-proxy-app` and a collection of cloud workflows needed for attack technique execution.
-        - Two: A Google Cloud Project for attack execution.
+        - Target Project: A Google Cloud Project which will be the target of attack techniques.
-        - ^^Manual Step^^: Connect Cloud Build with the `derf` github repository.
-See [instructions](connect-to-github-repo.md)
 2. Terraform Variables
     - Fill out the values the `TEMPLATE.tfvars` file located in `./env-prod` directory.
     - Rename this file to be `derf.tfvars`